 Korean Inheritance Law Overview

-As we are dealing with a situation of someone’s passing, it is a good idea to first check how the Korean inheritance law looks like.
+We are dealing with a situation of someone’s passing.
+Thus, it would be a good idea to first check how the Korean inheritance law looks like.
 We previously published an article on this issue.

 Which Country’s Law Shall Apply?